linzjax/linzjax.github.io/_posts/2015-11-11-reflections-on-recurse-center.markdown

 Reflecting back on my experience, I realized that there were a lot of things I wish I had known, or maybe had a heads up for what to expect.
 So, for future Recursers: here are my thoughts.
 Hopefully they'll help someone.

-**1. It's ok to just spend time just learning.**
+**1. It's ok to spend time just learning.**

 When I got to Recurse I was asked over and over again "So what are you working on?".
 It wasn't until the second half of my batch that I realized this is Recurse equivalent of "how are you doing?".
 It wasn't meant to be intimidating.
 It wasn't meant to suggest that I had to have a project idea right then and there.
 It was genuinely because people were interested.
 That being said, it was still horribly intimidating.
 I barely knew enough JavaScript to put together a tictactoe game.
 How was I going to come up with a full scale project?!

 I'm going to tell you a little secret: what you're working on doesn't have to be a project.

 I spent the first few weeks going through Node.js, Mongodb and Express tutorials, making sure that I really understood how they worked, and only then did I start working on projects.
 Recurse isn't a startup factory, you don't need to constantly be churning out some shiny new thing.
-It's good to set goals, and it's going to have things you want to accomplish, but a good project could be going through all of Eloquent JavaScript.
+It's good to set goals, and it's goood to have things you want to accomplish, but a good project could be going through all of Eloquent JavaScript.

 However, make sure you don't spend the entire time with your nose tucked into a tutorial.
 Find someone else who wants to learn the same thing.
 Find someone who already knows about this stuff and ask them questions if you're confused.
-There are people are Recurse.
+There are people at Recurse.
 Use them.

 **2. Don't be afraid to ask questions**